Parent’s Guide to Social Media Use for Kids

 There are actually several other apps that empower a parent to know what’s happening on their child’s phone.
 While they are minors, I think you should know.

-One other idea might be for parents encourage their children to use privacy settings to ensure their posts are going out to a select set of friends.
+One other idea might be for parents to encourage their children to use privacy settings to ensure their posts are going out to a select set of friends.

 3. What are some symptoms that a student needs to cut back on social media?